 "Understanding Health Research Ethics in Nepal" (with Rekha Khatri and Ian Harper), Developing World Bio-ethics, (Special Issue: the Ethics of Health Systems Research in Low and Middle-income Countries), (Open access; DOI: 10.1111/dewb.12109), Vol 16, No. 3: 140-147, 2016.

 Book Chapters (most recent)

 “Marginal Migrants?
-Migrant Associations and the Lived Experience of Nepali Migrant Workers in India”, in Gellner and Hausner (eds), Global Nepalis: Religion, Culture and Community in a New and Old Diaspora, Oxford University Press, Forthcoming, August, 2018.
+Migrant Associations and the Lived Experience of Nepali Migrant Workers in India”, in Gellner and Hausner (eds), Global Nepalis: Religion, Culture and Community in a New and Old Diaspora, Oxford University Press, August, 2018.

 Rise of adivasi janajati movement and Nepal’s political interregnum, in Hugo Gorringe, Suryakant Waghmore and Roger Jeffery (eds), From Margins to the Mainstream: Institutionalising minorities in South Asia, Sage Publications, December, 2015.

 "Aid and Violence: Development, Insurgency and Social Transformation in Nepal" (co-author with Antonio Donini), in Aparna Sundar and Nandini Sundar (eds), Civil War in South Asia: Sovereignity and Citizenship, Sage Publications, 2014.